rubynortheast/dibirails/README.md

 <%= yield %>
 ```

-Open up [link] and we will now expand on these a little.

 This is not a frontend workshop but to make it a little easier on the eye we will provide a basic stylesheet.
 For now the only change we need to make to the file is to add a `div` with a CSS `class` of `container`.

 ```erb
  <div class="container">
     <%= yield %>